 If you have been married for less than a year (or in certain situations longer) it is possible to commence judicial separation or annulment proceedings.
 You should bear in mind that judicial separation proceedings will not terminate the marriage and you would not be free to re-marry.
 It is possible to enter a Deed of Separation instead of a divorce, to formally record that you are separated, and to also record any financial agreement.

-To speak with one of our divorce lawyers in London call us on 0800 437 0322 or request a call back online.
+If you are considering divorce and you need expert legal advice with one of our divorce lawyers in London please call us on 0800 437 0322 or request a call back online.

 Fill out this form and one of the team will get back to you: